Posted on

 - disability benefits to cover at least a portion of their lost wages.

-However, filing a personal injury claim can recover full compensation that covers all of the victim’s:
+However, by filing a personal injury claim you can potentially recover full compensation that covers all of your:

 - medical bills,